Hero banner

 7. Monitor progress and provide support to individuals (including rounds of reviewing or making continuous adjustments to the treatment plan as needed)

-Deprescribing in practice is challenging as it involves complex considerations in a fast-paced environment (some settings may be resource-poor), taking a person-centred approach that understands the individual's preferences in a particular situation, and coordinating care with multiple prescribers [33].
-Drug class-specific deprescribing guidelines and algorithms are available to guide the process such as those developed by Primary Health Tasmania and New South Wales Therapeutic Advisory Group in Australia as well as the Bruyère Research Institute in Canada [34-36].
-Evidence-based deprescribing clinical practice guidelines developed using a rigorous process exist for a number of drug classes, including cholinesterase inhibitors and memantine [37], opioid analgesics [38], benzodiazepine receptor agonists [39], proton-pump inhibitors [40], diabetes medicines [41], and antipsychotics [42].
-Expert guidance on deprescribing antidepressants, benzodiazepines, gabapentinoids, and Z-drugs is also available [43].
+Deprescribing in practice is challenging as it involves complex considerations in a fast-paced environment (some settings may be resource-poor), taking a person-centred approach that understands the individual's preferences in a particular situation, and coordinating care with multiple prescribers [85].
+Drug class-specific deprescribing guidelines and algorithms are available to guide the process, such as those developed by Primary Health Tasmania and the New South Wales Therapeutic Advisory Group in Australia as well as the Bruyère Research Institute in Canada [86-88].
+Evidence-based deprescribing clinical practice guidelines developed using a rigorous process exist for a number of drug classes, including cholinesterase inhibitors and memantine [89], opioid analgesics [90], benzodiazepine receptor agonists [91], proton-pump inhibitors [92], diabetes medicines [93], and antipsychotics [94].
+The systematic approach for developing class-specific deprescribing guidelines has previously been published [95, 96].
+Expert guidance on deprescribing antidepressants, benzodiazepines, gabapentinoids, and Z-drugs is also available [97].

 Medicine management is often complex, with barriers existing for both prescribing and deprescribing.
-A key challenge in practice is the absence of robust evidence to guide decision-making, such as the lack of evidence in the management of gout and rheumatoid arthritis.
-Additionally, barriers specific to the application of deprescribing guidelines in clinical practice include time constraints and competing priorities during a consultation [44].
+The absence of robust evidence in certain clinical scenarios can be a key challenge in practice to guide decision-making.
+Additionally, barriers specific to the application of deprescribing guidelines in clinical practice include time constraints and competing priorities during a consultation [98].
 When a person is prescribed multiple medicines, it becomes increasingly challenging for healthcare providers to approach deprescribing, as existing drug-specific guidelines may lack guidance on how to manage the deprescribing of multiple medicines holistically.
-The complexity of discussing and implementing deprescribing for people with multiple morbidities and an increased risk of poor communication between parties involved in an individual's care have been cited in the literature [45].
-When prescribing is directly influenced by individual requests for specific medicines, the resulting resistance or refusal to deprescribe medicines may also be a barrier to medicine cessation [46].
-In addition, people may feel uneasy about deprescribing medicines prescribed by another healthcare professional, which may be a kind of loyalty to this person [47].
-Similarly, physicians may be reluctant to deprescribe medicines prescribed by another healthcare professional or specialist due to concerns about undermining another practitioner's treatment plan [48].
-For healthcare professionals, there are major concerns arising from deprescribing about undertreatment, underdosing, and not complying with the recommendations from existing treatment guidelines, particularly in the absence of clear and consistent high-quality evidence for deprescribing [49].
+The complexity of discussing and implementing deprescribing for people with multiple morbidities and an increased risk of poor communication between parties involved in an individual's care have been cited in the literature [99].
+Patients’ attitudes toward deprescribing may also vary considerably between individuals, ranging from positive to negative or simply indifferent [100].
+When prescribing is directly influenced by individual requests for specific medicines, the resulting resistance or refusal to deprescribe medicines may also be a barrier to medicine cessation [101].
+In addition, some patients may have difficulty in expressing opinions due to reticence toward the healthcare professionals [100] and others may feel uneasy about deprescribing medicines prescribed by another healthcare professional, which may be a kind of loyalty or faith to this person [102].
+Similarly, physicians may be reluctant to deprescribe medicines prescribed by another healthcare professional or specialist due to concerns about undermining another practitioner’s treatment plan [103].
+For healthcare professionals, deprescribing is associated with major concerns about undertreatment, underdosing, and not complying with the recommendations from existing treatment guidelines, particularly in the absence of clear and consistent high-quality evidence for deprescribing [104].